Think of giving not as a duty but as a privilege.

 Computers with Causes takes the guesswork out of the whole Computer Donation process by offering easy to understand and useful information throughout this website.
 Below we have written the most common questions we have answered over the years relating to computer donations.
 Please do not hesitate to contact Computers with Causes.

-Yes, if you donate it to a library, school, or a nonprofit program such as Computers with Causes.
+Yes, if you donate with our nonprofit organization you can claim a tax deduction.
 The tax laws pertaining to this are Section 170 of the Federal Income Tax Code, the New Millennium Classrooms Act, and the 21st Century Classrooms Act.
 Business donors can deduct the un-depreciated value of the computer, and individuals can deduct the current market value of a computer.

-Example: A computer and related software with a purchase price of $3,000, valued at $1000 at time of contribution, receives a $1000 deduction on Schedule A. A written receipt must be received and Form 8283 should be attached to returns.
-The tax receipt that we provide will have your name on it, the name and identifying number of computers with causes, and the model and type of equipment donated.
+Example: A computer and related software with a purchase price of $3,000, valued at $1000 at the time of contribution, receives a $1000 deduction on Schedule A. A written receipt must be received (we provide) and Form 8283 should be attached to returns.
+The tax receipt that we provide will have your name on it, the name and identifying ein number of Giving Center (Computers with Causes), and the model and type of equipment donated.
 We are not authorized to appraise the value of the equipment.
 You are responsible for the determination of the value of your donated equipment.
-We have an extire page dedicated to atax related questions here: Computer Donation Tax Deductions
+We have an entire page dedicated to tax related questions here: Computer Donation Tax Deductions

 Yes.
 Although certainly not required, older computers work best with older software, so it’s incredibly useful to pass along any software that goes with your older computer like restore CDs, documentation, and any other software you won’t use on your replacement equipment.
 To make sure that the next user has access to software that goes with computers legally, include the media (disks or CDs), manuals and any papers that look like legal documents.
 The most important ones are called End User License Agreements and Certificates of Authenticity.
 Note that the EULA may be an online document the user clicked “Agree” to years ago.
 The Certificate of Authenticity may be nothing more than some fancy printing with a serial number on the cover of the basic User Manual (if the system came preloaded, as many now do).